emergentSushi/temp-mon-web/README.md

 # temp-mon-web
-Simple Flask app built to display temperature sensor data
+Simple Flask app built to display temperature sensor data from a collection of Xiaomi LYWSD03MMC flashed with firmware from https://github.com/atc1441/ATC_MiThermometer

-sensor_reader/bt.py is invoked by a cron job, which creates grid_data.db with sqlite, storing data from Xiami LYWSD03MMC flashed with firmware from https://github.com/atc1441/ATC_MiThermometer
+`sensor_reader/bt.py` is invoked by a cron job, which stores temperature, humidity and battery data in sqlite.

-app.py is the entry point for the flask app that presents the grid_data.db data in a website.
+`app.py` is the entry point for the flask app that renders the data in a Flask site.

 ## Installation

-`crontab -e` to configure a suitable interval for invoking `sensor_reader/bt.py` (which writes data to the sqlite db) `docker-compose up -d` to deploy the webhost image
+`crontab -e` to configure a suitable interval for invoking `sensor_reader/bt.py` (which writes data to the sqlite db) `docker-compose up -d` to run the hosting container

 ## Example output